 The class or subject teacher will work with the SENCO to carry out a clear analysis of the pupil's needs.
-This alongside the induction programme will draw on:
+This alongside the induction programme will draw upon:

-➤ The teacher's assessment and experience of the pupil

-- > Their previous progress and attainment or behaviour - > Other teachers' assessments, where relevant - > The individual's development in comparison to their peers and national data - > The views and experience of parents - > The pupil's own views - > Advice from external support services, if relevant.
+- The teacher's assessment and experience of the pupil. - > Their previous progress and attainment or behaviour. - >Other teachers' assessments, where relevant. - The pupil's development in comparison to their peers and national data. - > The views and aspirations of parents/carers. - > The pupil's own views. - Advice from external support services, if relevant.

 The assessment will be reviewed regularly to help make sure that the support in place is matched to the pupil's need.
-For many pupils, the most reliable way to identify needs is to observe the way they respond to an intervention.